 - 1. Enter Effects edit mode as described in the previous subsection. - 2.
-Find the FXA Select or FXB Select parameter, then press Enter. - 3.
+Find the FXA Select or FXB Select parameter. - 3.
 Use the Alpha Wheel to change the effect displayed on the bottom line.

 This procedure applies to any performance mode, as long as you're using one of the standard effects in both effect blocks.